 From what I have seen, the majority of newer fire stations have separate/individual bunk rooms.
 These rooms are usually shared with firefighters on other shifts (so you don’t ever sleep in the same room), but allow a little more privacy and a chance to get some better sleep.

-How Busy Is the Station?
+How Busy Is the Department?

 Although all the other factors can affect where and how firefighters are able to sleep, the number of emergency calls they get is the biggest thing that determines whether or not they actually do get to sleep at all.
 This can vary drastically not just from one department to the next, but also from one day to the next.